17 Best Portuguese Desserts

 Salame de chocolate – photo by oscomilões – our favorite Portuguese food bloggers

-As we said before Portuguese have a sweet tooth, we love sweet desserts and pastry.
-In this post, we explored the most frequent and best desserts that you will find in restaurants and desserts that the Portuguese do at home.
-If you want to know more about Portuguese pastry check out this post and you will be delighted.
+As we said before, Portuguese people have a sweet tooth.
+We love sweet desserts and pastries.
+In this post, we explored the most frequent and best desserts that you will find in restaurants and desserts that the Portuguese make at home.

-If you want to know about Traditional Portuguese Christmas desserts read this post.
+If you want to know about Traditional Portuguese Christmas desserts, read this post.

 Pin it for later